onyx-platform/onyx/doc/user-guide/internal-design.md

 Messages arrive in the inbox as commands are proposed into the ZooKeeper log.
 Technically, the inbox need only be size 1 since all log entries are processed strictly in order.
 As an optimization, the peer can choose to read a few extra commands behind the one it's current processing - hence the inbox will probably be configured with a size greater than one.

 The outbox is used to send commands to the log.
 Certain commands processed by the peer will generate *other* commands.
 For example, if a peer is idle and it receives a command notifying it about a new job, the peer will *react* by sending a command to the log that it gets allocated for work.
 Each peer can choose to *pause* or *resume* the sending of its outbox messages.
 This is useful when the peer is just acquiring membership to the cluster.
-It will have to play log commands to join the cluster fully, but it cannot volunteer to be allocated for work.
+It will have to play log commands to join the cluster fully, but it cannot volunteer to be allocated for work since it's not officially yet a member of the cluster.

 ### Applying Log Entries

 This section describes how log entries are applied to the peer's local replica.
 A log entry is a persistent, sequential znode.
 It's content is a map with keys `:fn` and `:args`. `:fn` is mapped to a keyword that finds this log entries implementation. `:args` is mapped to another map with any data needed to apply the log entry to the replica.

 Peers begin with the empty state value, and local state.
-Local state maintains a mapping of things like the inbox and outbox.
-Local state does not contain values.
+Local state maintains a mapping of things like the inbox and outbox - things that are specific to *this* peer, and presumably can't be serialized as EDN.

 Each virtual peer starts a thread that listens for additions to the log.
 When it the log gets a new entry, the peer calls `onyx.extensions/apply-log-entry`.
 This is a function that takes a log entry and the replica, and returns a new replica with the log entry applied to it.
 This is a value-to-value transformation.